Form 1099 for Foreign Contractors: IRS Rules and Filing Requirements Explained

 What If the IRS Sends a CP2100 or CP2100A Notice?

-These notices inform you that the name and TIN combinations you reported don’t match IRS records.
-When you receive this notice:
+These notices inform you that the name and TIN combinations you reported do not match IRS records.
+When you receive one:

 1. Contact the contractor immediately to verify their information